tinker495/JAxtar/docs/qlearning_train.md

     -   Default: `rubikscube`
 -   `-pargs, --puzzle_args`: JSON string for additional puzzle-specific arguments.
     -   Type: `String`
--   `-ps, --puzzle_size`: A simpler way to set the size for puzzles that support it.
-    -   Type: `String`
-    -   Default: `default`
 -   `-h, --hard`: If available, use a "hard" version of the puzzle for generating training data.
+(Default: True for distance training)
     -   Type: `Flag`
--   `-sl, --shuffle_length`: Overrides the default shuffle length when generating puzzle states for the dataset.
+-   `-s, --seeds`: Seed for the random puzzle (if supported).
-    -   Type: `Integer`
+    -   Type: `String`
+    -   Default: `0`

 ### Training Options (`@dist_train_options`)